SickKids Centre for Community Mental Health

 · Performs other tasks as assigned by management

-· Post-secondary Degree in relevant field and a minimum of two years’ related experience or equivalent combination of education and experience
+· Master’s degree in a health-related field and a minimum of one-year relevant experience and/or equivalent combination of education and research experience (Experience in a mental health setting is highly desirable)

 · Strong organizational and analytical skills

-· Show evidence of a commitment to equity, diversity, inclusion, and the promotion of a respectful and collegial learning and working environment.
+· Applicants are also expected to show evidence of a commitment to equity, diversity, inclusion, and the promotion of a respectful and collegial learning and working environment

 As a health care centre, our highest priority is the safety of patients, families and staff.
 As a result, we are adopting all prevention measures to ensure the safety of our clients, families and our staff.
 Therefore, any offer of employment is conditional upon proof of full vaccination with a Health Canada or World Health Organization (WHO) approved COVID-19 vaccination no later than fourteen (14) calendar days prior to the effective start date.
 Should there be an exemption of vaccination based on a medical, or human rights reason, proof will need to be provided, in addition to participation in regular COVID-19 testing based on exposure risk as well as participation in vaccine education.
 All offers of employment are conditional on meeting these minimum requirements, failure to comply will lead to offer of employment being immediately rescinded.

-Interested applicants are asked to forward their resumes by March 21, 2023 to:
+Interested applicants are asked to forward their résumés and cover letter by February 19 2024 to:

 Human Resources – SickKids CCMH